-The employment agreement further provides that Mr. Evans will receive the following equity-based awards: (i) 65,000 restricted stock units representing shares of the Company's Common Stock, vesting quarterly over five (5) years, with Mr. Evans entitled to receive the shares underlying the units (along with a cash payment equal to accumulated dividend equivalents beginning with the lapse of forfeiture, plus interest at a 3% annual rate) six (6) months after termination of employment; (ii) subject to shareholder approval, 90,000 restricted shares of the Company's Common Stock, with vesting contingent upon the Company's Common Stock reaching certain closing prices on Nasdaq for a specified number of consecutive trading days; (iii) subject to shareholder approval, 65,000 restricted shares of the Company's Common Stock, vesting quarterly over five (5) years, and contingent upon the Company's Common Stock reaching a certain closing price on Nasdaq for a specified number of consecutive trading days; and (iv) subject to shareholder approval, a stock option, vesting quarterly over three (3) years, to purchase an aggregate of 130,000 shares of the Company's Common Stock, with an exercise price equal to the fair market value of a share of the Company's Common Stock on the date of grant.
+The employment agreement further provides that Mr. Evans will receive the following equity-based awards: (i) 65,000 restricted stock units representing shares of the Company's Common Stock, vesting quarterly over five (5) years, with Mr. Evans entitled to receive the shares underlying the units (along with a cash payment equal to accumulated dividend equivalents beginning with the lapse of forfeiture, plus interest at a 3% annual rate) six (6) months after termination of employment; (ii) subject to shareholder approval, 90,000 restricted shares of the Company's Common Stock, with vesting contingent upon the Company's Common Stock reaching certain closing prices on Nasdaq for a specified number of consecutive trading days; (iii) subject to shareholder approval, 65,000 restricted shares of the Company's Common Stock reaching a certain closing price on Nasdaq for a specified number of consecutive trading days; (and contingent upon the Company's Common Stock reaching a certain closing price on Nasdaq for a specified number of consecutive trading days; and (iv) subject to shareholder approval, esting quarterly over three (3) years, to purchase an aggregate of 130,000 shares of the Company's Common Stock, with an exercise price equal to the fair market value of a share of the Company's Common Stock on the date of grant.